ndouglas-cloudsmith/huggingface-kubernetes/README.md

 escaped_policy=$(jq -Rs . < licensing.rego)
 cat <<EOF > payload.json
 {
-  "name": "None Approved Licensing",
-  "description": "Blocklist for all non-MIT and Apache 2.0 licenses.", "rego": $escaped_policy,
+  "name": "Block Unwarranted Licensing", "description": "This policy will block certain LLM licenses but will also allow for specific packages to be excluded from matching the policy.", "rego": $escaped_policy,
   "enabled": true,
   "is_terminal": true,